 Cannabis oil is a concentrated extract obtained by extraction of the dried flowers or leaves of the cannabis plant.
 It is not actually an oil, but derives its name from its sticky and oily appearance.
 The purpose of producing cannabis oil is to make cannabinoids and other beneficial components, such as terpenes, available in a highly concentrated form.

-Medicinal cannabis oil extracted from Bedrocan’s standardised products is currently only available in the Netherlands and Germany.
+Medicinal cannabis oil extracted from Bedrocan’s standardised products is currently available in the Netherlands and several other countries.
+It is extracted by pharmacies and for patient’s use only.
+Bedrocan does not produce nor sell oil.

 Pharmacies in many countries where medicinal cannabis is regulated are permitted to compound oils from standardised cannabis plant material (cannabis flos).
 Patients must receive a prescription from their doctor in order to use oils which are to be dispensed and used for medicinal purposes.